Statement of Acknowledgement

 If you are the custodial parent or guardian of a relative’s / friend’s child (in loco parentis), you have the right to be informed of and make decisions about that child’s dental treatment until they are 16 years old.
 From the age of 16, a person has a right to make their own decisions about dental and medical treatment.

-Where a child or young person is under the Guardianship of the Minister for Families and Communities, a carer and/or departmental worker is usually involved in decision-making.
+Where a child or young person is under the Guardianship of the Chief Executive Department for Child Protection, a carer and/or departmental worker is usually involved in decision-making.
 Treatment for these children and young people is free.

 If for any reason you feel that you are unable to properly explain your ideas or concerns, or you need some help to deal with an issue, speak with clinic staff who may be able to assist.
 If needed, staff can also organise an accredited interpreter for you, including Auslan interpreters.